 The College also awarded an honorary doctorate of letters degree to Deborah Margolin, a playwright, actor and founding member of Split Britches Theater Company.

 Margolin is Professor of the Practice in Yale University’s undergraduate Theater Studies Program.
-Dan Venning, assistant professor of theatre and dance, nominated Margolin.
+Dan Venning, assistant professor of theater and dance, nominated Margolin.

 In his first charge to the graduates, President David R. Harris encouraged the class to be guided by the key messages in the school’s motto: “Under the laws of Minerva, we all become brothers and sisters.”
 Harris assumed the presidency last July 1.